Episcopal Diocese of Kansas: History of the Territorial Area

 The first Episcopal services in the Kansas Territory were conducted in 1837 by Bishop Jackson Kemper.
 In 1859 Bishop Kemper agreed to a convention, at which seven clergy and 11 laymen voted to form the Episcopal Diocese of Kansas.
 At that time the diocese was contiguous with the boundaries of the Kansas Territory.
-Bishop Henry Washington Lee of Iowa, served as provisional bishop of Kansas from 1860 to 1864.
-During this time the state of Kansas was established by Congress, and the boundaries of the diocese shrunk to conform to those of the state, by action of General Convention in 1862.
+Bishop Henry Washington Lee of Iowa served as provisional bishop of Kansas from 1860 to 1864.
+The state of Kansas was established during this time, and in 1862 the General Convention reduced the boundaries of the diocese to conform to those of the state.

 During the territorial era, the diocese formed the College of the Sisters of Bethany, an Episcopal girls school that closed in 1928.

 List of bishops

 The bishops of Kansas have been: